-The PS5 was launched in the middle of November 2020 and has been flying off the shelves.
-How does it perform compared to the popular PS4?
+The PS5 was launched in the middle of November 2020 and has been flying off the shelves since.
+How does it perform compared to the PS4?
+Hardware and feature differences

-There’s no doubt that Sony’s Playstation 5 is a far more powerful console than its last-gen offering.
+There’s no doubt that Sony’s PS 5 is a far more powerful console than its last-gen offering.

-We’re not going to bore you with the nitty-gritty.
+I’m not going to bore you with the nitty-gritty.
 Suffice it to say it has a more powerful processor, more RAM and a racehorse of a graphics card.
-See PS5 options on Amazon here
+PlayStation Store Amazon »

 What’s worth mentioning, though, is that the PS5 has a few tricks up its sleeve over its older sibling.